rlac/tealeaf/README.md

  - Custom property delegates to reduce boilerplate when accessing views and fragment arguments.
  - Bundle extension methods to save additional standard types to Bundles.
- - Using (similar to try-with-resources) function for a range of types.
+ - Use function for automatically calling recycle on some pooled objects.
  - Misc other utility methods and extensions.

 The library is intended to have no dependencies beyond the Kotlin standard library, the Android framework, and the